This is general guidance for the initial testing.

 After they were swapped, the LEDs became reasonably bright (the board power usage also jumped from 50mA to more than 100mA with all LEDs on) I did not use PWM for LEDs.

 The software also needed to talk to it just right, with all the delays and required intricacies.
-Eventually I’ve found in another forum a person saying he got 3V3 and 4-bit interface working proving that can be done.
+Eventually, I’ve found in another forum a person saying he got 3V3 and 4-bit interface working proving that can be done.
 I’ve also found - under a loupe - a very small, hair-thin break in the “enable” wire.
 Soldering that one, LCD started showing some signs of life.

 From then on, it was simply up to the correct programming to get it to display text.
 This illustrates that there were a number of unknowns with the LCD controller which makes bringing up the interface that much more challenging and interesting.

-Each problem solved, the board functionally looked all right!
+Each problem was solved, the board functionally looked all right!
 It was time to concentrate on the final software.

 Tools: This step is where you need to pull out everything that you have: current-limiting lab bench power supply, oscilloscope, multimeter; Atmel Studio, JTAG dongle; lots of patience.